 Georeferencing and Data Editing Process

-1. Under the “Specimen Management” tab, select the collection that you are to be georeferencing (eg. FLAS, FTU, FTG, etc., different collections will appear depending on the project you have been assigned to work on).
+1. Under the Specimen Management tab, select the collection that you are to be georeferencing (eg. FLAS, FTU, FTG, etc., different collections will appear depending on the project you have been assigned to work on).

 2. After selecting a collection (we are using the University of Central Florida Herbarium (FTU) collection in this example), the Data Editor Control Panel displays options for editing records.
-For georeferencing we will be using the “Edit Existing Occurrence Records” and the “Batch Georeference Specimens” options.
+For georeferencing we will be using the Edit Existing Occurrence Records and the Batch Georeference Specimens options.

-The first step to georeferencing records is to have understandable and accurate data for the GeoLocate Tool to read and infer the locality.
+1. The first step to georeferencing records is to have understandable and accurate data for the GeoLocate Tool to read and infer the locality.
 Sometimes there are misspelling or formatting issues when a specimen is digitized, we have to fix these issues first so that we can get accurate data to be georeferenced.
 Use the guide on editing records for a general understanding on editing.

-1. On “Batch Georeferencing Tools” you can start searching for records to be edited and geolocated.
-Searching by county and going down the list is an easier way of keeping track of where you or your coworkers left off and it helps with finding the localities of several specimens since they are collected within one region that you can quickly become familiarized with.
+2. On the Batch Georeferencing Tools page you can start searching for records to be edited and geolocated.
+Searching by county and going down the list is an easier way of keeping track of where you or your coworkers left off.
+It helps with finding the localities of several specimens since they are collected within one region that you can quickly become familiarized with.

-Advanced Search using Batch Georeference Tools
+Advanced Search using the Batch Georeference Tool

-1. To see records that have already been georeferenced, check the “Including previously georeferenced records” box.
-And complete the search by completing any other the other fields such as County, and click Generate List.
+2. To see records that have already been georeferenced, check the Including previously georeferenced records box, and complete the search by completing any other fields such as County, and click Generate List.

 3. Some records do not show up in the return count in Batch Georeference Tools.
 This a result of the way the tool searches for records as Batch Georeferencing Tools searches only for the Locality term.
 If there is nothing entered in the locality term it does not show up in the return counts.
 If label data does not have a locality, enter [N/A] in the locality field.

-3. As you are going through the list of counties use the Statistics box and the return counts to compare any discrepancies.
+4. As you are going through the list of counties use the Statistics box and the return counts to compare any discrepancies.

-1. To edit a record on “Batch Georeferencing Tools” first highlight a record or set then press the pencil icon to open the “Occurrence Data Editor” page in a new window.
+1. To edit a record on the Batch Georeferencing Tools page, first highlight a record or set, then press the pencil icon to open the Occurrence Data Editor page in a new window.

-2. In the new window of the “Occurrence Data Editor” page, you can edit misspellings and formatting errors.
+2. In the new window of the Occurrence Data Editor page you can edit misspellings and formatting errors.